An introduction to contexts

 To learn more, read Context kinds.

-Here are example contexts that have the "user," "organization," and "device" context kinds:
+Here are example contexts that have the "user," "organization," and "device" context kinds, though each SDK sends context data to LaunchDarkly in a slightly different format:

 You can create new context kinds in the LaunchDarkly user interface (UI), or automatically when you evaluate a context using a LaunchDarkly SDK.
 To learn more, read Creating context kinds.